 The prototype has been built for our most recent show “The Noise”, and can be viewed free of charge from any web browser.

-Over the coming months other plays, including Where From Here by the brilliant Third Angel, will be published using the new digital format, and will be available for free until November.
+In future other plays, including Where From Here by the brilliant Third Angel, will be published using the new digital format.

 Jon says: “This project is a sincere, rigorous wondering about how we – as theatre makers and as a wider arts community – can better transpose the stories we’re telling to other mediums.
 I’m excited by the potential that our digital playscript has to allow existing audiences to deepen their understanding of the work we make, and also, importantly, open our and our sector’s work up to a much wider range of people.”

-The platform will be developed continually and will be opened up in late 2014, with playwrights and theatre companies able to self-publish their own digital playscripts and distribute them through an online library of digital plays.
+The platform will be developed, with playwrights and theatre companies able to self-publish their own digital playscripts and distribute them through an online library of digital plays.

 UNeditions has been developed in partnership with technology partner Storythings, researchers from the Product Design Research Studio, University of Dundee and a group of 20 people including theatre-goers in Leeds.